-BIO 101 Introductory Biology 4:3:3:0 Prerequisite(s): ENG 100 or LCCC English Placement Testing score of 57 and LCCC Reading Placement Testing score of 94 and MAT 090 or MAT 100 or LCCC Algebra Placement Testing score of 77 Emphasizes the unifying themes of biological science ecology, evolution, and genetics-suitable for non-science majors.
+BIO 101 Introductory Biology 4:3:3:0 Prerequisite(s): ENG 100 or LCCC English Placement Testing score of 57 and LCCC Reading Placement Testing score of 94, or a Sentence Structure score of 57 or higher, or Written Essay Score of 4 and MAT 090 or MAT 100 or LCCC Algebra Placement Testing score of 77

+Emphasizes the unifying themes of biological science-ecology, evolution, and genetics-suitable for non-science majors.
 No prior background in science is required, although it could be helpful.
-Laboratory work stresses the hands-on study of living organisms wherever possible, including field work around the campus pond.
-Animal dissection is not required.
+Laboratory work stresses the hands-on study of living specimens, including fieldwork around the campus pond.
+Vertebrate dissection is not required.

-BIO 105 Fundamentals of Biology Prerequisite(s): ENG 100 or LCCC English Placement Testing score of 57 and LCCC Reading Placement Testing score of 94 and MAT 090 or MAT 100 or LCCC Algebra Placement Testing score of 77 This course explores fundamental concepts of biochemistry, animal cell biology, and genetics.
+BIO 105 Fundamentals of Biology 4:3:3:0 Prerequisite(s): ENG 100 or LCCC English Placement Testing score of 57 and LCCC Reading Placement Testing score of 94 and MAT 090 or MAT 100 or LCCC Algebra Placement Testing score of 77 This course explores fundamental concepts of biochemistry, animal cell biology, and genetics.
 It is designed to prepare students for higher level biology courses, particularly Anatomy and Physiology I and Microbiology.

-BIO 106 Plant Science
+BIO 106 Plant Science 4:3:3:0